mikececco/site/docs/writing/posts/whoami.md

 # Who am I?

-In the next year, this blog will be painted with a mix of technical software development content and personal notes.
-I'm spending my 20s thinking about my life than software development.
-I'm not good at either, but I enjoy both.
+In the next year, this blog will be painted with a mix of technical software development content (not much) and (more) personal notes.
+I'm spending my 20s thinking and doing what passionates me.
+I'm not great at nothing, but will get there, I am hustling hard.

 ## Life story